sporniket/moto-tools/README-cli-fdar.md

 ### Archive creation

+* A file with the name `auto.bat` will be added as BASIC, tokenized files.
 * Files with the extension `bas` will be added as BASIC, tokenized files, unless they are suffixed with `,a` to be added as BASIC, ascii listing files.
 * Files with the extension `bin` will be added as binany module files.
 * Files with the extension `txt` will be added as ascii text files.